awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

    ]
 ```

 Save the file with a \.json file extension\.
-You can call the file by using the following command:
+You can call the file by using the following command\.

 ```
 aws ssm start-automation-execution \